spacetelescope/MASTDataDelivery/docs/doc_hlsp_k2everest.md

 ## Description of HLSP_K2EVEREST Lightcurve Data Formats

 HLSP_K2EVEREST are high level science products contributed by Rodrigo Luger (at the time, a graduate student at the Univ. of Washington).
-The MAST HLSP page is located at https://archive.stsci.edu/prepds/k2everest/.
-Not every K2 target has a K2EVEREST lightcurve, for example, short cadence targets are not included in K2EVEREST.
+The MAST HLSP page is located at https://archive.stsci.edu/prepds/everest/.
+Not every K2 target has an EVEREST lightcurve.
 The extracted, detrended lightcurves are stored in FITS files, one per K2 target.
 Each target has both a **raw** and **corrected** version of the fluxes available, where the **corrected** fluxes have thruster firings and other systematics mitigated.

 The FITS file has 5 extensions: the primary HDU with just a header, the data extension with the de-trended light curve, an extension with the coefficients for the linear model, an extension with the design matrix used in the linear model, and an image extension with the aperture used.
 The data extension (first extension) consists of the following columns: